damianhakert/damianhakert.github.io/source/posts/2016-08-31-gitlab-and-yubico-security-webcast.html.md

 **Reasons YubiKeys are preferred over 2FA via SMS**
 {: .panel-heading}
 <div class="panel-body">
-From a security standpoint, push notifications and SMS codes (a form of One Time Passwords) are all vulnerable to phishing attacks, and replay attacks.
-Getting a bit technical here, if you are using the U2F protocol with the YubiKey, a properly implemented U2F registration flow contains Origin (phishing protection!) information as well as TLS Channel Identification information (Man in the
-Middle attack protection).
+From a security standpoint, push notifications and SMS codes (a form of [One-time Passwords][1-t-pass]) are all vulnerable to phishing attacks, and replay attacks.
+Getting a bit technical here, if you are using the U2F protocol with the YubiKey, a properly implemented U2F registration flow contains Origin (phishing protection!) information as well as TLS Channel Identification information (Man in the Middle attack protection).
 Finally, the challenge-response piece of the U2F protocol provides complete replay attack protection.
 </div>
 </div>